urbanslug/blog/posts/2017-10-16-code-pipeline-putting-everything-together.md

 > Exposes: git branches and git tags

 ## Ansible (Provisioning and Configuration Management)
-We want an ansible play that creates a deploy user with SSH authentication.
+Assuming you have a fresh server such as the one Digital Ocean would offer or a fresh EC2 instance.
+We want an ansible play that creates an unprivileged user with SSH authentication.
 So we have to:

  - generate an SSH key pair without a passphrase locally